shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 ### An error is shown in the admin UI when specifying oxd server with HTTPS extension

-Ensure the host provided is accessible from the server where Credential Manager is installed.
+Ensure the host provided is accessible from the server where Casa is installed.
 Check the port corresponding to the HTTPS port you have set in the `oxd-https.yml`.
-The SSL certificate used to "secure" the extension extension must be issued by a CA. If it is a self-signed one, you **have** to import it to the Java *cacerts* keystore of the Credential Manager server.
+The SSL certificate used to "secure" the extension extension must be issued by a CA. If it is a self-signed one, you **have** to import it to the Java *cacerts* keystore of the Casa server.

 ## oxd